Common Names: butterbur, petasites, purple butterbur

-- The raw, unprocessed butterbur plant contains chemicals called pyrrolizidine alkaloids (PAs).
+The raw, unprocessed butterbur plant contains chemicals called pyrrolizidine alkaloids (PAs).
 PAs can cause liver damage and can result in serious illness.
 Only butterbur products that have been processed to remove PAs and are labeled or certified as PA-free should be used.

-- Several studies, including a few studies of children and adolescents, have reported that PA-free butterbur products are safe and well tolerated when taken by mouth in recommended doses for up to 16 weeks.
+> - Several studies, including a few studies of children and adolescents, have reported that PA-free butterbur products are safe and well tolerated when taken by mouth in recommended doses for up to 16 weeks.
 However, some products claiming to be PA-free may not in fact be.
 For example, Petadolex is marketed as a PA-free butterbur product, but it has been associated with liver damage in some people, suggesting that it may have had PAs.
 Also, the safety of longer-term use has not been established.

-- Butterbur is usually well tolerated but can cause side effects such as belching, headache, itchy eyes, gastrointestinal issues, asthma, fatigue, and drowsiness.
+> - Butterbur is usually well tolerated but can cause side effects such as belching, headache, itchy eyes, diarrhea, breathing difficulties, fatigue, and drowsiness.

-- Butterbur may cause allergic reactions in people who are sensitive to plants such as ragweed, chrysanthemums, marigolds, and daisies.
+> - Butterbur may cause allergic reactions in people who are sensitive to plants such as ragweed, chrysanthemums, marigolds, and daisies.